Research groups can purchase additional storage on Wynton beyond the user-specific storage that is free to all.

 All user accounts come with a quota of non-expandable 500 GiB of storage in

-/wynton/home, which is free of charge
+/wynton/protected/home, which is free of charge

-/wynton/scratch may be used for smaller, short-term project needs of a few TBs with the caveat that files older than two weeks are deleted automatically
+/wynton/protected/scratch (for PHI users) may be used for smaller, short-term project needs of a few TBs with the caveat that files older than two weeks are deleted automatically

 Additional, long-term storage can be purchased in